jordandouglas/HetMM/README.md

 ```/path/to/beast/bin/beauti```

+2. Go to File -> Manage Packages

-2. Install the HetMM package.
+3. Install the HetMM package.
 Since HetMM is currently in pre-release, you may need to add an extra package repository as follows:

   * click the `packager repositories` button.
 A dialog pops up.
   * click the `Add URL` button.
 A dialog is shown where you can enter `https://raw.githubusercontent.com/CompEvol/CBAN/master/packages-extra-2.7.xml`